 - A3.
-Language and speech characteristics and their development for individuals with normal and impaired hearing across the life span - A4.
-Principles, methods, and applications of acoustics, psychoacoustics, and speech perception, with a focus on how each is impacted by hearing impairment throughout the life span - A7.
-Applications and limitations of specific audiologic assessments and interventions in the context of overall client/patient management - A9.
-Implications of biopsychosocial factors in the experience of and adjustment to auditory disorders and other chronic health conditions - A10.
-Effects of hearing impairment on educational, vocational, social, and psychological function throughout the life span - A11.
+Language and speech characteristics and their development for individuals with normal and impaired hearing across the life span - A8.
+Implications of cultural and linguistic differences, as well as individual preferences and needs, on clinical practice and on families, caregivers, and other interested parties - A11.
 Manual and visual communication systems and the use of interpreters/transliterators/translators - A12.
-Effective interaction and communication with clients/patients, families, professionals, and other individuals through written, spoken, and nonverbal communication - A13.
-Principles of research and the application of evidence-based practice (i.e., scientific evidence, clinical expertise, and client/patient perspectives) for accurate and effective clinical decision making - A14.
-Assessment of diagnostic efficiency and treatment efficacy through the use of quantitative data (e.g., number of tests, standardized test results) and qualitative data (e.g., standardized outcome measures, client/patient-reported measures) - A15.
+Effective interaction and communication with clients/patients, families, professionals, and other individuals through written, spoken, and nonverbal communication - A15.
 Client-centered, behavioral, cognitive, and integrative theories and methods of counseling and their relevance in audiologic rehabilitation - A16.
 Principles and practices of client/patient/person/family-centered care, including the role and value of clients'/patients' narratives, clinician empathy, and shared decision making regarding treatment options and goals - A17.
-Importance, value, and role of interprofessional communication and practice in patient care - A18.
-The role, scope of practice, and responsibilities of audiologists and other related professionals - A21.
+Importance, value, and role of interprofessional communication and practice in patient care - A21.
 Advocacy for individual patient needs and for legislation beneficial to the profession and the individuals served